NEOZEO64/hivecom/README.md

 **10. ATtiny as additional I2C device & programming ATtiny**

 The problem was, that I needed to connect a lot of sensors to the ESP32!
 And it didn't have enough pins.
 One solution would be to use multiple analog multiplexers in reverse I think.
 But I just love Attinys.
-They are so cool: they are cheap (around 2 euros), very small, need little current, work from multiple voltage supplys and include a lot of interfaces, I think even software emulated ones!
+They are so cool: They are cheap (around 2 euros), very small, need little current, work from multiple voltage supplys and include a lot of interfaces, I think even software emulated ones!
 And I wanted to try building an I2C slave (I already did this as a university project, but only with one byte data payload) and also need this for my Raspberry Pi tablet in the future maybe.

 O, this was a little bit tricky, but I really was interested in getting an own I2C slave working.
 The ATtiny is also programmed with the arduino bootloader to enable working with standard arduino libraries.
-To ensure low current draw, I used an ESP32 pin as the power supply for the ATtiny and the HX711 chips.
+To ensure low current draw, I used an ESP32 GPIO pin as the power supply for the ATtiny and the HX711 chips (the datasheet says that you can drive around 20mA with a GPIO and thats enough).
 I had a lot of problems getting the I2C connection working as I forgot to turn on the ATtiny power supply on and wait for it to boot lol.
 But then, trying out with and without pullup resistors, checking the OLED display which is also connected via I2C, it worked like after 8 hours of developing / troubleshooting!

-During troubleshooting, I got a lot of weird display images:
+During troubleshooting, I got a lot of weird display images, as the display is also connected over I2C. xD
 <img src="./img/Display problems.jpg">

 I decided to outsource the weight scale calibration calculations to the ESP32 and let the Attiny just upload the raw values via I2C.

-**11. Soldering the circuit & finding a small, some ow "waterproof case"**
+**11. Soldering the circuit & finding a small, somehow "waterproof" case**

 Yeah I am not proud of this soldering, but I works.
 It actually was the easiest part I think.
 And I had luck not to short anything.